Common Options and Workflows

 Passing arguments

 Jazzer provides multiple configuration settings.
-The value of a setting item some_opt
+You can obtain the value of a setting item some_opt

 - the default value